CalHenry/job-scraper-llm-comparison/README.md

 - Excellent for the extraction of multiple, well defined, short content
 - Easier and faster to implement
 - code is overall easy to understand
-- bigger models would be more reliable at this task
+- larger (small) models would be better at this task

 ❌ **Cons**:
 - requires understanding how the LLM will handle the task and some tests and retries
 - requires hardware
+- potential unexpected output or behaviour

 I tested different small models of different sizes and here are my observations:

-- in very rare cases the LLM changes small words but with no impact on the meaning of the text
+In very rare cases the LLM changes small words but with no impact on the meaning of the text
 - If a section is long, the LLM can stop and ignore the rest
-- Some words are misinterpreted as section titles,
+- Some words are misinterpreted as section titles
-- Some words are misinterpreted.
-The LLM thinks that they are in another section's title, or that the word is in a different context from the previous lines and therefore ignores the rest of the text.
+- Some words are misinterpreted as being in another section's title, or in a different context from the previous lines, causing the model to ignore the rest of the text.
 I couldn't fix this behavior with prompt engineering.
 - Some models hallucinated part of the output despite the temperature being 0, and the prompt emphasizing to absolutely not do that.
 - Bigger models (~7b params) didn't produce better results.
 I couldn't test the biggest of 'small models' (~30b params), but I suspect them to perform much better
 - LLM took between 24s and 60s to process a document

+My takes on why the LLM fails:
+- **Generation constraints**: the model failing regarding the size of the document might imply that the issue is not the document size but the total output length
+- **Context processing limits**: the model might not catch all the context, be confused by or misinterpret some elements as section titles or boundaries
+- **Instruction compliance**: the model rewrote some words and did hallucinate some sentences when similar elements were found in other parts of the document.
+I interpreted it as the model 'merging' all the close information under a single key.

+We find here 3 caveats of small LLMs.
+We observe the limitations of the model itself.
+It is probably possible to improve my results further but the better answer to this is probably to use a larger model.

 **Conclusion on the LLM:**

 - The model ran perfectly well with no RAM pressure on my machine and managed to do the work as intended
-- Preprocessing steps on the input are mandatory to remove the elements that would confuse the model and make it ignore part of the content
+- Preprocessing steps on the input are mandatory to remove elements that would confuse the model
-- The model failed to extract all the content for some job offers.
-Usually for the longer sections (missions, profile).
-Some longer offers are perfectly extracted, some shorter ones are not.
-I suspect keywords or sentences to confuse the model.
+- The model failed to extract all content for some job offers, usually for longer sections (missions, profile).
 The model missed the last sentence of long paragraphs more than any other mistake.
-- Even if the model is not 100% reliable, the extracted content is enough to explore the job offer, its details and build a database.
+- Even if the model is not 100% reliable, the extracted content is enough to explore the job offer and build a database.
 - The prompt played a smaller role than expected.
-I tried to run it with the minimalist prompt: 'extract the content'.
-It performs very well despite the lack of detailed instructions but there were more errors like summarizations or rewriting of some words.
-From my testing the Pydantic model is probably more important than the prompt for the model.
+The minimalist prompt 'extract the content' performs very well despite lack of detailed instructions but with more errors like summarizations.
+The Pydantic model is probably more important than the prompt.
-- LLM performs extremely well on the extraction of content of smaller size and processed my content at a convenient speed.
+- LLM performs extremely well on extraction of smaller content at convenient speed.
+- The small nature of the model is likely a major issue if the objectif is a perfect result

 ### String manipulation evaluation: Polars expressions approach